 The real strength of Royal Voluntary Service is our people.
-We have nearly 20,000 volunteers and 1,250 employees who help make communities stronger and help relieve the pressure on the NHS.
+Our volunteers and employees help make communities stronger and help relieve the pressure on the NHS.

 Royal Voluntary Service is managed by a leadership team led by the Chief Executive.
 Together, they advise the Board of Trustees on strategy matters and are responsible for making key operational decisions for the charity.

 You can find out more about our leadership team by clicking on their names below.